-The legal framework of the Examination Board is given by Dutch Law, in particular the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek- WHW).
+The legal framework of the Examination Board RSM - EUR is given by Dutch Law, in particular the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek- WHW).
 The Examination Board has many different tasks.
 Generally, the following components can be discerned:

-- 1. A supervisory responsibility with regard to the final exams, examinations and tests.
-This responsibility is manifested in the competence of the Examination Board to: - a. award the diplomas; - b. appoint the examiners; - c. supervise the quality of final exams, examinations and tests; - d. take disciplinary action in case of fraud; - e. supervise the practice of the examination rules with due observance of the common legal principles like equality, legal security, legitimacy, reasonableness, fair play and so on; - f. be a mediator or even a defendant in case of disputes or appeals. - Legislation: the Examination Board makes Rules and Guidelines concerning the examinations, for example rules for enrolment, rules concerning order during examinations, fraud, assessment criteria, classifications (like cum laude).
-Once a year new Rules and Guidelines are drawn up. - 3.
-To grant exemptions from the rules in individual cases. - 4.
-Advisory tasks: three times a year the Examination Board issues an advice to every first year student concerning his success-rate.
-Furthermore the Examination Board advises the Dean regarding his Teaching and Examination Regulations. - 5.
-In addition, on behalf of the Dean of the Rotterdam School of Management, the chairman of the Examination Board grants admission statements to the MSc-programmes. - 6.
-Other, such as delegations in selection committees and the colloquium doctum committee.
+- 1. Supervisory responsibility with regard to the final exams, examinations and tests.
+This responsibility is manifested in the competence of the Examination Board to: - a. award the degree certificate; - appoint the examiners; - c. supervise the quality of final exams, examinations and tests; - d. take disciplinary action in case of fraud; - e. supervise the implementation and execution of the examination regulations with due observance of the common legal principles such as equality, legal security, legitimacy, reasonableness, fair play and so on; - f. act as mediator or as the defendant in case of disputes or appeals. - Regulatory tasks: The Examination Board sets rules and gives instructions to the examiners.
+These rules have been laid down in the Rules and Guidelines as well as in the Examination Manual for examiners.
+These rules concern matters such as order during examinations, fraud, assessment criteria, compensation rules, classifications (such as (summa) cum laude). - 3.
+Tasks that are further defined in the Teaching and Examinations Regulation or 'Onderwijs- en Examenregeling' (TER or OER) established by the Dean.
+This concerns the granting of exemptions from the OER in individual cases due to personal circumstances or on grounds of the hardship clause (if a rule in an individual case leads to unreasonable consequences).
+A few examples are: the granting of exemptions for courses, the interim advice within the framework of the binding study advice, the adjustment of the norm of the binding study advice in the case of personal circumstances, granting extra and/or accelerated examinations opportunities. - 4.
+Advisory tasks: the Examination Board advises the Dean regarding the Teaching and Examination Regulations. - 5.
+Mandate: the Examination Board has been mandated by the Dean to establish the final BSA.